Is St. Louis, Missouri, a Good Place to Retire?

 - Small and tranquil.

-- A mostly residential neighborhood with little outside traffic.
+- Mostly residential with little outside traffic.

 - Convenient access to shopping and dining.